salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 …Here is the exact same data but using a histogram with just 10 bars (more of the temperature data have been binned together).
 In this histogram, you can see a little more shape to the distribution of temps.(1)
 { .annotate }

 1. Be careful when changing the number of bins that you use in a histogram.
 The proper number of bins used in a histogram is an arcane subject and there are many papers on the matter that are well beyond the scope of this module.
-Suffice it to say, you can risk misrepresenting the data if you use a number of bins that does not truly accurate represent the distribution of the data (e.g. overly binned so the the true shape of the distribution is hidden).
+Suffice it to say, you can risk misrepresenting the data if you use a number of bins that does not accurately represent the distribution of the data (e.g. overly binned so the true shape of the distribution is hidden).

 ### Box Plots